 When you reserve your car rental, make sure that your rental policies include:

 - Insurance: Most regular or car rental insurances do not cover when you drive on dirt roads.
-Given that Alaska has plenty of dirt roads make sure your insurance cover potential damages.
-AAA Car Insurance has been known to pick up you up regardless of where you are.
+Given that Alaska has plenty of dirt roads, make sure your insurance cover potential damages.
+AAA Car Insurance has been known to pick you up regardless of where you are.
 But be prepared for potentially blown tires and cracked windshields.

 Day 1: Drive from Anchorage to Denali